nih-cfde/published-documentation/docs/about/portalguide.md

     *   Disease - The disease studied in the collection.
     *   Phenotype - The phenotype studied in the collection.
     *   Name – A short user-friendly label for the collection.
-    *   Description – A user-friendly description of the collection.
-    *   Creation Time – The date and time the collection was created.

 3. The results can be filtered using the Refine Search filter panel.
 See the [Refine Search Results](#refine-search-results) section for more information.
 The panel includes the following facets by which you can filter the results:
     *   Data Type
     *   File Format